193rd Special Operations Squadron: Special operations

 In 1990–91, Commando Solo was deployed to Saudi Arabia and Turkey in support of Operations Desert Shield and DESERT STORM.
 Its missions included broadcasting the "Voice of the Gulf" and other highly successful programs intended to convince Iraqi soldiers to surrender.
 In 1994, Commando Solo was used to broadcast radio and TV messages to the citizens and leaders of Haiti during Operation Uphold Democracy.
 President Jean-Bertrand Aristide was featured in these broadcasts, which contributed to the orderly transition from military rule to democracy.

 Continuing its tradition, in 1997 the 193 SOW and Commando Solo supported the United Nations' Operation Joint Guard with radio and TV broadcasts over Bosnia-Herzegovina in support of stabilization forces operations.
 In 1998, the unit and its aircraft participated in Operation Desert Thunder, a deployment to Southwest Asia to convince Iraq to comply with U.N.
 Security Council resolutions.
 The Commando Solo was again sent into action in 1999 in support of Operation Allied Force.
 The aircraft was tasked to broadcast radio and television into Kosovo to prevent ethnic cleansing and assist in the expulsion of the Serbs from the region.
 In 2001, the Commando Solo aircraft broadcast messages to the local Afghan population and Taliban soldiers during Operation Enduring Freedom.

 In 2003, the Commando Solo was deployed to the Middle East in support of Operation Iraqi Freedom.
 Most recently, the EC-130J was redeployed to the Middle East in support of the War on Terror.

 On 17 September 2022, the last broadcast with an EC-130J was made during an airshow at Lancaster Airport, Pennsylvania.
-The 193rd Special Operations Wing is expected to transition to the MC-130J Commando II over a period of 2 years.
+The 193rd Special Operations Wing is transitioning to the MC-130J Commando II over a period of 2 years.